RicGobs/FOFIDES/Code_Device/README.md

-# FOFISET Prototype - RIOT code
+# FOFIDES Prototype - RIOT code

 ## Introduction
 In this directory there is the RIOT code for the prototype.
 Before to do this tutorial, do the actions explained in the directory of Code_MQTT_Python_Bridge.